carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 ---
 title: "Working with Environments"
-teaching: 45
+teaching: 60
 exercises: 15
 questions:
 - "What is a Conda environment?"
 - "How do I create (delete) an environment?"
 - "How do I activate (deactivate) an environment?"
+- "How do I install packages into existing environments using Conda (+pip)?"
-- "Where should I install my environments?"
+- "Where should I create my environments?"
-- "How do I find out the environments that exist on my machine?"
 - "How do I find out what packages have been installed in an environment?"
+- "How do I find out what environments that exist on my machine?"
 - "How do I delete an environment that I no longer need?"
 objectives:
 - "Understand how Conda environments can improve your research workflow."
 - "Create a new environment."
 - "Activate (deactivate) a particular environment."
+- "Install packages into existing environments using Conda (+pip)."
 - "Specify the installation location of an environment."
 - "List all of the existing environments on your machine."
 - "List all of the installed packages within a particular environment."